NewsAppsUMD/first-web-scraper-umd/docs/index.rst

 We'll also use the `Requests library <https://docs.python-requests.org/en/latest/>`_ to open the URL, download the HTML and pass it to BeautifulSoup.

-Since they are not included in Python's standard library, we'll first need to install them using ``pipenv``, a command-line tool that can grab open-source libraries off the web.
-If you don't have it installed, you'll need to follow the prequisite instructions for :ref:`command-line-pip`.
+Since they are not included in Python's standard library, we'll first need to install them using ``pip``, a command-line tool that can grab open-source libraries off the web.
+It comes installed in our codespace, so we can just use it after exiting the Python interpreter by hitting Control-D:

-In Windows, OSX or Linux try this:

 .. code:: bash

-    $ pipenv install bs4
+    $ pip install bs4
-    $ pipenv install requests
+    $ pip install requests

 Analyzing the HTML
 ~~~~~~~~~~~~~~~~~~